josephsl/addonUpdater/readme.md

 * Community add-ons website (default)
 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan
+* NV Access add-on store (experimental)

+## Version 23.03

+* Due to changes made to the website used by some update sources, this must be installed manually.
+* Added NV Access add-on store as an experimental add-on update source.

 ## Version 23.02